PaulBGD/react-native-image-slider/README.md

 # react-native-image-slider
-An quick and easy image slider for react native.
+A quick and easy image slider for react native.

 ![GIF](final.gif)